This article may contain compensated links. Please read disclaimer for more info.

 4. Passage des Panoramas Paris – The Oldest

-11 boulevard de Montmartre, Paris 9; M. Richelieu-Drouot L8 and 9 or Grands Boulevards L8 and 9
+11 boulevard de Montmartre, Paris 9; Metro station Richelieu-Drouot Lines 8 and 9 or Grands Boulevards Lines 8 and 9

-» OUR MUST SEE’S: the French engraving and printer Henri Stern (#47) set up shop here in 1834.
-Today the shop is working as a fancy cafe but you still can see original details of the former shop.
-The Artists’ entrance to Théâtre des Variétés (#17).
+» OUR MUST SEE’S: the French engraving and printer Henri Stern (#47) set up business in this passage in 1834.
+Today the shop is working as a fancy cafe but you still can see the original details of the former shop.
+Check out the artists’ entrance to Théâtre des Variétés (#17).
 Tombées du Camion (#44) is a cute shop with interesting (sometimes weird) collectibles.

 » THE PERFECT BREAK: Restaurant Noglu (#16), is one of the few gluten-free eateries in Paris.
-Explore the best of French wines at Les Racines (#8) specializing in trendy natural wines.
+Enjoy some of the best of French wines at Les Racines (#8) specialized in trendy natural wines.
 La Crêperie (#62) proposes yummy crêpes and ice creams.

 » PASSAGE DES PANORAMAS OPENING HOURS: Every day from 6 am to 12 am.

 5. Passage Jouffroy Paris – The Most Genuine

 10 boulevard de Montmartre, Paris 9; Metro station Grands Boulevards Lines 8 and 9

 If you want to know how these covered passages of Paris looked like during their heydays, Passage Jouffroy is the place to go.
 Crowded and packed with quirky boutiques, this Paris walkway is always fun to walk.
 This is also the most touristy passage thanks to Musée Grevin, the Parisian version of Madame Tussaud’s, with the exit inside this passage.